FrankieFinancial/onboarding-widget/README.md

 documentTypes: DocType[] = ["PASSPORT", "DRIVERS_LICENCE", "NATIONAL_HEALTH_ID"]
 welcomeScreen: boolean | {
   // html string to be displayed in the welcome screen.
 It accepts style tags, but script tags will be stripped out.
-  // the default welcome screen is available in the screenshot at the end of section "Demo" above
+  // the default welcome screen (htmlContent === null) is available in the screenshot at the end of section "Demo" above
-  htmlContent: string | boolean = false,
+  htmlContent: string | false | null = null,
   ctaText: boolean | string = "Start Identity Verification" }
 // the number of times the applicant will be allowed to review personal details and try new documents before failing their application
 maxAttemptCount: number = 5
-// By default only a
 successScreen: {
   // url to redirect after applicant clicks button in the successful page
-  // by default the widget only displays a successful message
+  // by default (ctaUrl === null) the widget only displays a successful message
-  // you can always include the applicant-reference as a query parameter to continue any remaining onboarding steps that might come after the identity verification
+  // you can always include the applicant-reference as a query parameter to continue any remaining onboarding steps that might come after the identity verification.
-  // as any traditional html link, ctaUrl can also include a call to a global javascript function, "javascript:ffSuccess('string-with-applicant-reference')"
+  // As any traditional html link, ctaUrl can also include a call to a global javascript function, "javascript:ffSuccess('string-with-applicant-reference')"
-  ctaUrl: string | false = false
+  ctaUrl: string | null = null
   ctaText: string = 'Continue to My Account'
 }
 failureScreen: {
   // url to redirect after applicant clicks button when onboarding has failed
   // by default the widget only displays a failure message
-  // you can always include the applicant-reference as a query parameter to provide any further steps
+  // you can always include the applicant-reference as a query parameter to provide any further steps.
-  // as any traditional html link, ctaUrl can also include a call to a global javascript function, "javascript:ffFailure('string-with-applicant-reference')"
+  // As any traditional html link, ctaUrl can also include a call to a global javascript function, "javascript:ffFailure('string-with-applicant-reference')"
-  ctaUrl: null,
+  ctaUrl: string | null = null,
-  ctaText: 'Contact Us'
+  ctaText: string = 'Contact Us'
 },
 // If the progress bar should be rendered
 progressBar: boolean = true